nodejs/diagnostics/async-context/README.md

     }
     ```

-  - **Async Call Graph** - A directed acyclic graph comprised of `Continuations` and `Continuation Invocations` instances as nodes, and the `linkingContext` and `readyContext` references as edges.
+  - **Async Call Graph** - A directed acyclic graph comprised of `Continuations` and `Continuation Invocations` instances as nodes, and the `linkingContext` and `readyContext` references as edges. // TODO draw some pictures of the DAG

-### Continuation Invocation States
-A `Continuation Invocation` can be in a number of states:
-  - `pending` - A  `Continuation Invocation` instance has been created, but is not yet executing, nor is it ready to execute.
-  - `ready` - A `Continuation Invocation` is ready to execute, but is not yet executing
-  - `executing` - `Continuation Invocation` is currently executing on the stack
-  - `paused` - A `Continuation Invocation` has started execution, but is not currently on the stack.
-E.g., for generator functions. // todo - is this necessary for async/await & generators.  what is tc39 terminology?
-  - `completed` - A `Continuation Invocation` instance is completed.
-However, the instance, during execution, may have called other `Continuation Points` and those `Continuation Invocations` are still pending execution.
-  - `collectable` - A `Continuation Invocation` instance is completed and all child-spawned continuations are in the collectable state.

 ## Where are the Continuation Points?
 The `Continuation Points` are defined by convention by the host environment.
 The host needs logic to determine if a given argument is a function or a continuation, and if not yet a continuation, needs to "continuify" the parameter.
 The host is also responsible for "pinning" any `Continuation` instances to prevent premature garbage collection.